The Greatest Show on Earth (film): Cast

-The film features about 85 Ringling Bros. and Barnum & Bailey Circus acts, including clowns Emmett Kelly and Lou Jacobs, midget Cucciola, bandmaster Merle Evans, foot juggler Miss Loni and aerialist Antoinette Concello.
+The film features approximately 85 Ringling Bros. and Barnum & Bailey Circus acts, including clowns Emmett Kelly and Lou Jacobs, midget Cucciola, bandmaster Merle Evans, foot juggler Miss Loni and aerialist Antoinette Concello.
 John Ringling North plays himself as the owner of the circus.

-The film includes several unbilled cameo appearances (mostly in the circus audiences) including Bob Hope and Bing Crosby, Lamour's costars in the Road to ... films.
+The film includes several unbilled cameo appearances (mostly in the circus audiences), including those of Bob Hope and Bing Crosby, Lamour's costars in the Road to ... films.
 William Boyd appears in his usual guise of Hopalong Cassidy.
 Danny Thomas, Van Heflin, character actor Oliver Blake and Noel Neill are seen as circus patrons.
-Leon Ames is seen and heard in the train wreck sequence.
-A barker, kept anonymous until the film's end, is seen in the closing moments of the film.
-The voice is finally revealed to be that of Edmond O'Brien.
+Leon Ames is seen and heard in the trainwreck sequence.
+A barker, kept anonymous until the film's end, is seen in the closing moments of the film, and the voice is revealed to be that of Edmond O'Brien.